TappNetwork/Filament-Form-Builder/README.md

 Install the plugin via Composer:

+This package is not yet on packagist.
 Add the repository to your composer.json
 ```json
 {
 "repositories": [